 - The heparin solution must be removed from each lumen prior to treatment to prevent systemic heparinization of the patient.
-Aspiration should be based on dialysis unit protocol. - Before dialysis begins all connections to catheter and extracorporeal circuits should be examined carefully. - Frequent visual inspection should be conducted to detect leaks to prevent blood loss or air embolism. - If a leak is found, the catheter should be clamped immediately.
+Aspiration should be based on hospital/facility protocol. - Before treatment begins, all connections should be examined carefully. - Frequent visual inspection should be conducted to detect leaks to prevent blood loss or air embolism. - If a leak is found, the catheter should be clamped immediately.